Chapter 3.9

 The most advanced safety measure is the use of a collaborative robot, sometimes referred to as a “cobot”.

-A collaborative robot operates at limited force and speed.
-Humans encountering a moving collaborative robot will not be injured, although they may feel some pain.
+A collaborative robot operates at limited force and speed, ensuring that humans encountering a moving collaborative robot will not be hurt, although they may feel some pain.
 Years of extensive testing have resulted in a list of force, speed, and energy limits that humans can endure when subjected to physical contact with machine elements (see ISO TS 15066).

 Collaborative robots moving within these limits may be considered safe for human-robot interaction.
-However, that does not mean such applications are automatically safe.
-The entire context of the robot and the tool handled by the robot (the end effector) must be considered carefully.
+However, this does not mean such applications are automatically safe.
+The entire context of the robot and the tool handled by the robot (the end effector) must be carefully considered.

 Example:

 - Imagine sitting next to a robot handling a syringe with poisonous liquid.
-The speed and force of its movements suddenly turn out to be of secondary importance.
+The speed and force of its movements suddenly become secondary concerns.

 Safety measures: